ember-learn/guides-source/guides/release/models/customizing-serializers.md

 `@belongsTo` and `@hasMany`, properties defined on the Model.

-By convention these property names are camelCase in Ember Data models.
+By convention these property names are camelCase in EmberData models.
 As with the `type` names, this is different from the example attribute and relationship names shown in the
 [JSON:API spec](http://jsonapi.org/format/).
 The examples in the spec use dash-case for attribute and relationship names.
 However, the spec does not require attribute or relationship names to follow any specific casing convention.
-If you are using Ember Data's own `JSONAPISerializer` it will assume the attribute and relationship names from your API are dash-case and automatically transform them to camelCase when it creates the normalized JSON object.
+If you are using EmberData's own `JSONAPISerializer` it will assume the attribute and relationship names from your API are dash-case and automatically transform them to camelCase when it creates the normalized JSON object.

-Other than these two restrictions, Ember Data's normalized JSON object follows the [JSON:API](http://jsonapi.org/) specification.
+Other than these two restrictions, EmberData's normalized JSON object follows the [JSON:API](http://jsonapi.org/) specification.

 Example: given this `post` model.